MalwareCube/soc201_labs/README.md

-# SOC 201 Challenges
+# SOC 201 Labs
-This is the challenge repository for the SOC 201 curriculum.
+This is the lab repository for the SOC 201 curriculum.